Photo of University Hall

 Profile

-Dr. Amanda Birnbaum, Professor and Deputy Chair of the Department of Public Health at Montclair State University, received her PhD from the University of Minnesota School of Public Health, and her MPH from the Mailman School of Public Health at Columbia University.
+Dr. Amanda Birnbaum, Professor in the Department n of Public Health at Montclair State University, received her PhD from the University of Minnesota School of Public Health, and her MPH from the Mailman School of Public Health at Columbia University.

 Specialization